epics-containers/epics-containers.github.io/main/_sources/explanations/introduction.rst.txt

 Scope
 -----
-This project currently targets the low hanging fruit of x86_64 Linux Soft IOCs only.
+This project initially targets the low hanging fruit of x86_64 Linux Soft IOCs only.

 Other linux architectures could be added to the Kubernetes cluster.